Oldsmobile Custom Cruiser: Chassis

 The Custom Cruiser (and its Buick and Pontiac counterparts) used the GM B-body chassis, extended to the 127-inch wheelbase used by the GM C-body platform (used by the Oldsmobile Ninety-Eight and Buick Electra).
 In contrast to GM B/C/D-platform vehicles of the time, GM 1971–1976 full-size station wagons used a rear suspension of multi-leaf rear springs (in line with the C/K trucks of the time).

 At 5161 lb shipping weight (5186 lb with woodgrain), or about 5400 lb curb weight, the three-seat 1974 Custom Cruiser wagons are the heaviest Oldsmobiles ever built.
 Along with similar versions of the Buick Estate, the model line also serves as the heaviest sedan-based GM vehicle ever produced.
-The Custom Cruiser used the longest wheelbase in its segment, besting all Chrysler wagons (124 inches), the AMC Ambassador (122 inches), and Ford/Mercury wagons (121 inches), shorter only than the 1973 redesign of the Chevrolet/GMC Suburban (129.5 inches).
+The Custom Cruiser used the longest wheelbase in its segment, besting all Chrysler wagons (124 inches), the AMC Ambassador (122 inches), and Ford/Mercury wagons (121 inches).